The Andrews Government has been handed a fantastic opportunity to create much-needed new national parks for Victoria.

 We need to strongly encourage the Andrews Government to commit to and implement these recommendations to create these new national parks.
 Please send them your message today!

 It has been almost a decade since the last major additions to our national parks system in Victoria.
+New national parks in our state’s central west would be an impressive Andrews Government legacy for future generations of Victorians, and show real leadership on nature conservation.

 I urge you and your government to adopt these recommendations and create new national parks and reserves in the central west.